BetonQuest/BetonQuest/docs/05-Reference.md

 ***

 Conditions, events and objectives are defined with an "instruction string".
 It's a piece of text, formatted in a specific way, containing the instruction for the condition/event/objective.
 Thanks to this string they know what should they do.
 To define the instruction string you will need a reference, few pages below.
 It describes how something behaves and how it should be created.
 All instruction strings are defined in appropriate files, for example all conditions are in _conditions.yml_ config.
 The syntax used to define them looks like this: `name: 'the instruction string containing the data'`.
 Apostrophes are optional in most cases, you can find out when to use them by looking up "YAML syntax" in Google.

+## Chat Interceptors
+During chat it can be distracting when messages from other players or system message interfere with the dialogue.
+A chat interceptor provides a method of intercepting these message and then playing them back later.

+A default chat interceptor is specified in `config.yml` by setting `default_interceptor`.
+This defaults to `simple` for the simple interceptor.
+The chat interceptor can also be set per conversation though the use of `interceptor` key in the conversation.

 ## Conditions